luciasalar/predicting_depression_symptoms/project_design.md

 ### To address the questions above, we examine using mood pattern to infer depression symptoms.

+*Maria's note: You cannot address those questions with your data set, because all you have is the behavioural pattern, and the CES-D is NOT a diagnostic instrument.
+I know that Ernala et al. also work just from the social media data, but I think that their approach of diagnosis by Twitter, even though it's done by clinical experts, is deeply flawed.*

 Explain mood and emotions and depression.
 Clinical studies suggest mood is an important indicator of depression.

 Explain the current approach of using sentiment as one of the features to predict depression symptoms in the social media context.
 Their approach didn't capture the temporal component of mood and mood transitions.